 What is a CDT?

 A CDT is a centre for doctoral training.
 These are specialised four-year programmes funded by EPSRC, the UK’s Engineering and Physical Sciences Research Council.
-The Department of Statistics along with that of the University of Warwick run a CDT on modern statistics called OxWASP, covering all research areas of our group.
+The Department of Statistics along with Imperial College London runs a CDT on Modern Statistics and Statistical Machine Learning called StatML, covering all research areas of our group.

-What is the difference between the DPhil and the OxWASP programmes?
+What is the difference between the DPhil and the StatML programmes?

-We admit students through two streams: the standard Department of Statistics DPhil programme and the OxWASP Statistical Sciences CDT.
-The CDT programme is one year longer, with the first year involving intensive teaching modules bringing students to the forefront of research, and two 10 week miniprojects where students get to explore two topics in depth.
-After the first year students decide on their research topic and supervisor(s), and conduct research for the other three years as for DPhil students.
+We admit students through two streams: the standard Department of Statistics DPhil programme and the StatML CDT.
+The CDT programme is one year longer, and involves intensive teaching modules bringing students to the forefront of research, and starts off with two 10-week miniprojects where students get to explore two topics in depth.
+After their miniprojects, the students decide on their research topic and supervisor(s).

 Do you accept interns?